dcycle/eventbrite_one_way_sync/README.md

     drush ev "eventbrite_one_way_sync_node()->nodeConfig()->setNodeTypeAndFields('default', 'event', 'field_eventbrite_id', 'field_eventbrite_struct', 'field_eventbrite_date');"

-Initial setup, step 4: smoke-test the installation
+Step 4: smoke-test the installation
 -----

 * You can now smoke-test your installation by running the following command: